zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 First, you'll have to modify or reconfigure the kernel to not use initrd. initramfs should work though.

-Second, official Chrome OS still has a few closed-source hardware drivers.
-The pure open-source Chromium OS experience is therefore a bit sub-optimal, although still quite useable.
+Second, official ChromeOS still has a few closed-source hardware drivers.
+The pure open-source ChromiumOS experience is therefore a bit sub-optimal, although still quite useable.

-Third, if you use the 32-bit image, you'll also have to modify the kernel source to boot correctly from the 64-bit Chrome OS BIOS.
+Third, if you use the 32-bit image, you'll also have to modify the kernel source to boot correctly from the 64-bit ChromeOS BIOS.

 See
 <http://git.chromium.org/cgi-bin/gitweb.cgi?p=kernel.git;a=commit;h=a7cfa1075c04df162d58dc2ed93df6045e9c3271>